Holiday-Secret-Santa/Secret-Santa-App/README.md

 Here is a list of the MVP requirements for this app.
 Please note that these are the same core functionality items listed in the project description section.

-- The User can _register_, _login_ and _logout_
+- The User can _register_, _login_ and _logout_.
-- The User can schedule a date for the secret santa gift exchange event
+- The User can schedule a date for the secret santa gift exchange event.
-- The User can invite family and friends to join in on the holiday fun
+- The User can invite family and friends to join in on the holiday fun via email invite.
-- The User can keep track of who accepted the secret santa invite
+- The User can keep track of who accepted the secret santa invite.
-- The User can discretely assign a single participant to each individual registered for the event with designed random assignment feature
+- The User can discretely assign a single participant to each individual registered for the event with built in random assignment feature.
-- The System allows participants to manually create a list of gift ideas they would like to recieve
+- The Participants can manually create a wish list of gift ideas they would like to recieve.
-  - When creating a wish list item, the participant will be able to add an item name and URL link for potential online purchase
+  - When creating a wish list item, the participant will be able to add an item name and URL link for potential online purchase.

 ---